GerHobbelt/cef-wiki/ContributingWithGit.md

 1\.
 Log into Bitbucket and create a forked version of the cef.git repository: https://bitbucket.org/chromiumembedded/cef/fork.

 2\.
-Check out CEF/Chromium source code as described on the [BranchesAndBuilding](BranchesAndBuilding.md) Wiki page.
+Check out CEF/Chromium source code as described on the [MasterBuildQuickStart](MasterBuildQuickStart.md) or [BranchesAndBuilding](BranchesAndBuilding.md) Wiki page.
 Note that if you use the automate-git.py tool you will want to back up your customized CEF checkout before changing branches or performing a clean build.

 3\.
 Change the remote origin of the CEF checkout so that it points to your personal forked repository.
 This is the remote server location that the `git push` and `git pull` commands will operate on by default.